singhgagandeepgs/gagandeep-ucw-2318246/README.md

 # Gagandeep Singh - Data Analyst Portfolio #

-# About me
+## About me
 Hi there, I am Gagandeep Singh.
-I have several years of experience in the IT industry in QA domain and currently I am pursuing MBA from University Canada West, Vancouver, BC, Canada.
-Data analysis has remained part of my QA job while dealing with the large data dumps aka legacy data when migrating them to the newly built system softwares.
-Moreover, I have officially learnt business and data analytics as part of several courses in my MBA journey, such as Quantitative Analysis, Business Analytics, Cloud Computing.
-All this learing has enabled to gain expertise in Excel, PowerBI, Tableau, AWS, and SQL for efficiently deploying data analytics techniques viz. data mining, data wrangling, data governance, data analytics, dashboard building, report writing, etc.
+I have several years of experience in the IT industry in the QA domain, and currently, I am pursuing an MBA from the University of Canada West, Vancouver, BC, Canada.
+Data analysis has remained part of my QA job while dealing with the large data dumps, aka legacy data when migrating them to the newly built system software.
+Moreover, I have officially learnt business and data analytics as part of several courses in my MBA journey, such as Quantitative Analysis, Business Analytics, and loud Computing.
+All this learning has enabled me to gain expertise in Excel, PowerBI, Tableau, AWS, and SQL for efficiently deploying data analytics techniques, viz., data mining, data wrangling, data governance, data analytics, dashboard building, report writing, etc.

 This repository contains some projects from an array of projects I created on the AWS platform as part of my MBA - Cloud Computing course.
-I strive do to do many more amazing projects in the field of Data Analytics in future and expand my portfolio of projects.
+I strive to do many more amazing projects in the field of data analytics in the future and expand my portfolio of projects.

-I hope you will like the work showcased below to be informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.
+I hope you will find the work showcased below informative and engaging, and I welcome any opportunity to discuss my qualifications further with you.

-# Table of Contents
+## Table of Contents
 - [About Me](#about-me)
 - [Projects Undertaken](#projects-undertaken)
   - [1.
 Descriptive Analysis](#1-descriptive-analysis)